p-adic variation of L-functions of exponential sums, I: Introduction

-Theorem \ref{T:1} yields a one-variable answer towards questions proposed in \cite{Katz:2}, there Katz asked how the Newton polygon of the $L$ function varies with the prime $p$.
-See Katz's questions and Sperber's example on page 151 of \cite[Chapter 5.1]{Katz:2}.
+Theorem \ref{T:1} yields an answer toward questions (in one variable case) proposed by Katz which asked how the Newton polygon of the $L$ function of exponential sums varies with the prime $p$ (see Katz's questions and Sperber's example on page 151 of \cite[Chapter 5.1]{Katz:2}).
 For more developments in these directions see \cite{Sperber:3}, \cite{Sperber:4} and \cite{Adolphson-Sperber:2} and their bibliographies.